 Rebooting simply means turning off your computer and re-starting it so it can cycle through its start up procedures.
 Sometimes networks, routers, ports and computers can get gummed up.
 Many times the easy answer and quick fix is to do a system reboot.
 If you have a modem, router and computer turn all of them off, wait for two minutes.
 Then power them up again in this sequence: 1) Power up modem and wait for a minute.
 2) Power up the router and wait for a minute or two.
 3) Re-start your computer.
 If you are on a corporate, educational or government network or are not sure about these things check with your IT person or someone who understands how your network is setup so that you don’t accidentally cut off someone else using your network.

 Browsers are software programs like Google Chrome, Apple Safari, Microsoft Edge, Internet Explorer and Mozilla Firefox that are used to browse the world wide web.
 Broadcast Matrix was one of the first streaming companies in America to employ HTML5 universal technology.
 We have been slowly phasing out of Flash because it is slowly becoming replaced by the superior HTML5 format.
 Most of our clients stream using our HTML5 technology which does not require a browser plug-in to work at all.
 However some of our clients may be using their own custom players or older Flash players on their websites which do require an Adobe Flash Player plug-in.
 If that is the case, PLEASE MAKE SURE YOU HAVE THE MOST CURRENT VERSION OF FLASH PLAYER INSTALLED ON YOUR BROWSER.
 Check by clicking here.
 You can find both Flash, Windows Media and other plug-ins for Firefox browser by clicking here.
 If you’re using Firefox on an older PC get it by clicking here.
 Flash plug-in support for other platforms like Mac and Linux can be found here.
 Make sure to completely quit and restart your browser after installing any plug-ins.
 Please note that Apple has discontinued support for the Windows version of Safari.
 If you are using Safari on a PC, we suggest you use a different browser such as Chrome, Microsoft Edge or Firefox to listen to Internet radio.
+Apple added a new feature in 2017 to its SAFARI BROWSER for Mac called “Settings For This Website”.
+It blocks streaming content and must be set to allow stream playback.
+Go to the SAFARI menu and then to “Settings For This Website”.
+UN check the Enable Content Blockers check box.
+In the pop down menu for Auto Play choose ALLOW ALL AUTO PLAY.
+Reload the player page and it should begin to play.
+Once these settings have been made you should not need to do it again when you go back to listen to the stream next time.

 Your browser cache can build up and slow down or cause issues with your system.
 It is a good practice to clear your browser cache often, if you are not familiar with how to do that learn more.
 Finally after you have cleared your cache remember to completely close and quit your browser, then restart it again.
 This will refresh your browser software.
 Then go back to the station website and try to launch the stream.
 Finally always make sure your system and browser software are up to date.
 You can run Windows Update in your PC or Software Update on your Mac.
 If you have a browser that is not working but other browsers do work, the issue is most likely an extension or plug-in conflict.
 Sometimes when you get many extensions or plug-ins running on a browser than can interfere with each other or other applications or incoming data streams.
 Try removing your extensions and plug-ins, clear your browser cache, reboot your computer and launch the stream player again.